txpipe/scrolls/README.md

 ### Don't we have tools for this already?

 Yes, we do.
-We have excelent tools like Kupo, db-sync, dcSpark's oura-db-sync.
+We have excellent tools like Kupo, db-sync, dcSpark's oura-db-sync.
 Even the Cardano node itself might work as a source for some of the collections.
 Every tool is architected with a set of well-understood trade-offs.
 We believe _Scrolls_ makes sense as an addition to the list because assumes a particular set of trade-offs:

 - network storage over local storage: _Scrolls_ makes sense if you have multiple distributed clients working in a private network that want to connect to the same data instance.
 - read latency over data normalization: _Scrolls_ works well when you need to answer simple questions, like a lookup table.
 It won't work if you need to create joins or complex relational queries.
 - data cache over data source: _Scrolls_ aims at being a "cache" of data, not the actual source of data.
-It has emphasis on easy and fast reconstruction of the collections.
+It has an emphasis on easy and fast reconstruction of the collections.
 It promotes workflows where the data is wiped and rebuilt from scratch whenever the use-case requires (such as adding / removing filters).
-- Rust over Haskell: this is not a statement about the languages, both are great languages, each one with it's own set of trade-offs.
+- Rust over Haskell: this is not a statement about the languages, both are great languages, each one with its own set of trade-offs.
 Since most of the Cardano ecosystem is written in Haskell, we opt for Rust as a way to broaden the reach to a different community of Rust developers (such as the authors of this tool). _Scrolls_ is extensible, it can be used as a library in Rust projects to create custom cache collections.
 - bring your own db: storage mechanism in _Scrolls_ are pluggable, our goal is to provide a tool that plays nice with existing infrastructure.
 The trade-off is that you end up having more moving parts.

 ### How does this tool compare to _Oura_?

 There's some overlap between _Oura_ and _Scrolls_.
-Both tools read on-chain data and output some data result.
+Both tools read on-chain data and output some data results.
 The main difference is that Oura is meant to **_react_** to events, to watch the chain and actuate upon certain patterns.
-In constrast, _Scrolls_ is meant to provide a snapshot of the current state of the chain by aggregating the whole history.
+In contrast, _Scrolls_ is meant to provide a snapshot of the current state of the chain by aggregating the whole history.

 They were built to work well together.
-For example, lets say that you're building an app that uses Oura to process transaction data, you could then integrate _Scrolls_ as a way to lookup the source address of the transaction's input.
+For example, let's say that you're building an app that uses Oura to process transaction data, you could then integrate _Scrolls_ as a way to lookup the source address of the transaction's input.

 ### How do I read the data using Python?